Gordon A. Craig: Education and career

 Craig graduated in history from Princeton University, was a Rhodes Scholar at Balliol College, Oxford, from 1936 to 1938, and served in the U.S. Marine Corps as a captain and in the Office of Strategic Services during World War II.
-In 1941, he co-edited with Edward Mead Earle and Felix Gilbert, on behalf of the American War Department, the book Makers of Modern Strategy: Military Thought From Machiavelli to Hitler, which was intended to serve as a guide to strategic thinking for military leaders during the war.
+In 1941, he co-edited with Edward Earle and Felix Gilbert, on behalf of the American War Department, the book Makers of Modern Strategy: Military Thought From Machiavelli to Hitler, which was intended to serve as a guide to strategic thinking for military leaders during the war.

 After 1945, Craig worked as a consultant to the U.S. Arms Control and Disarmament Agency, the State Department, the U.S. Air Force Academy and the Historical Division of the U.S. Marine Corps.
 He was a professor at Princeton University from 1950 to 1961 and at Stanford University from 1961 to 1979.
-In 1956–1957, he taught at the Center for Advanced Study in the Behavioral Sciences.
+From 1956 to 1957, he taught at the Center for Advanced Study in the Behavioral Sciences.
 In addition, he often held visiting professorships at the Free University of Berlin.
 In 1967, Craig was the only professor there to sign a petition asking for an investigation into charges of police brutality towards protesting students.
 Craig was chair of the history department at Stanford in 1972–1975 and 1978–1979.
 Between 1975 and 1985, he served as the vice-president of the Comité International des Sciences Historiques.
 In 1979, he became an emeritus professor and was awarded the title J. E. Wallace Sterling Professor of Humanities.